 Referrals to our service come from Psychiatrists who work in Mental Health Services for Older People.
 The wider multidisciplinary service for people aged over 65 is working towards a single point of access and in the interim, the Psychiatrists or Community Psychiatric Nurses may send on referrals to Clinical Psychology which have come into the service from General Practitioners but whose needs would be best met by Clinical Psychology and Psychological Therapies.
 Referrals are usually made by letter but will sometimes be discussed in advance in person or by telephone.

-Psychiatry of Old Age Liaison Service
+Old Age Psychiatry Liaison Service (OPALS)

 This is a nurse led service that provides psychiatric assessment and planned interventions to promote recovery and well-being in adults over the age of 65 who have been admitted to general hospital.